JermellB/restagraph/docs/HTTP_API.md

 Note that this format is _not_ the same as the format required for uploading a subschema, as it's intended for clients to use in interactions with the server.

+Among the information returned by the server, is a list of the relationships that can be created from this resourcetype to certain others.
+This list combines _three_ sets of permissible relationships:

+- _from_ instances of this exact resourcetype, _to_ instances of another specific resourcetype.
+- _from_ instances of _any_ other resourcetype, _to_ instances of this one.
+- _from_ instances of this resourcetype, _to_ instances of any other.

+The latter two are defined by relationships to and from the `any` resourcetype.
+The combined set is also (and most importantly) consulted when the server receives a request to create a relationship.

 ### GET a list of schema versions